raphaelhalmas/raphaelhalmas/README.md

 ## Hey there! 👋

-I'm [Raphael Halmas](https://raphaelhalmas.github.io), a curious, versatile, and autonomous person who loves to try new techs they're not familiar with.
+I'm [Raphael Halmas](https://raphaelhalmas.github.io), a developer who loves to work with challenging and creative projects.

 ## Currently I am working ...